One Battle After Another: Probing LLMs' Limits on Multi-Turn Instruction Following with a Benchmark Evolving Framework: Introduction

-Existing benchmarks for multi-turn instruction following suffer from pressing limitations that hinder the evaluation.
-First, they fail to reflect the interaction dynamics~\cite{hao2024meta,zhang2025delrec} and extended duration of real-world user conversations.
-As shown in Table~\ref{tab:benchmark_comparisons}, most benchmarks contain a limited number of turns, predominately fewer than seven~\cite{kwan2024mt}, and do not consider scenarios with interleaved topics~\cite{he2024multi,fan2025fairmtbench}, a common feature of natural dialogues.
-Second, their static nature leads to rapid saturation.
-As LLMs continue to advance, the fixed challenges in these benchmarks are quickly mastered~\cite{he2024multi, bai-etal-2024-mt}.
-While some dynamic benchmarks offer adjustable complexity~\cite{li2025mtr}, generate new test samples to maintain a persistent challenge requires re-evaluating all models, which demands significant computational resources.
-Third, their evaluation methodologies often overlook crucial aspects of the user experience throughout a conversation.
-Inheriting the paradigm of single-turn tasks~\cite{zhou2023instruction,zhang-etal-2025-cfbench}, these benchmarks tend to prioritize final-answer accuracy~\cite{he2024multi,li-etal-2025-structflowbench, wang2025ask}, thus failing to capture the overall quality of the interaction.
-This oversight also leaves a fundamental question unanswered: \textit{What is the upper limit on the number of turns that current LLMs can maintain high-fidelity instruction following?}
+Existing benchmarks suffer from limitations that impede effective evaluation, as exemplified in Fig.~\ref{fig:illustration}.
+First, they fail to capture the interaction dynamics~\cite{hao2024meta,zhang2025delrec} and extended duration typical of real-wolrd scenarios.
+As shown in Table~\ref{tab:benchmark_comparisons}, most benchmarks are restricted to a short interaction window, predominately fewer than 7 turns~\cite{kwan2024mt}, and neglect scenarios involving interleaved topics~\cite{he2024multi,fan2025fairmtbench}.
+Second, their static nature leads to rapid performance saturation.
+As LLMs advance, fixed benchmark challenges are quickly mastered~\cite{he2024multi, bai-etal-2024-mt}.
+Although some benchmarks offer adjustable complexity~\cite{li2025mtr}, maintaining challenge levels via continuous sample generation incurs prohibitive computational costs for model re-evaluation.
+Third, current methodologies overlook the process-centric aspects of user experience.
+Inheriting the paradigm from single-turn tasks~\cite{zhou2023instruction,zhang-etal-2025-cfbench}, these benchmarks prioritize final-answer accuracy~\cite{he2024multi,li-etal-2025-structflowbench, wang2025ask}.
+They neglect interaction stability and fail to provide a direct indication of the maximum number of turns that LLMs can maintain high-fidelity instruction following.